cmlykke/rime-liuma/instructions/TUTORIAL.md

 so when writing a code you often have to scroll past the first 9 candidate characters, which is annoying and time-consuming.

-# Liumas attempt at a solution
+# Liuma's attempt at a solution

 Firs, the goal is to have a shape based input method that is easy to lean.
 Second, you should be able to write all or almost all common characters